 A more recent edition of the Mathesis was published by Pierre Monat in the 1990′s along with a French translation.
 See the end of the translations section below for more information on this edition.

 There are currently two translations of the Mathesis into English, and one translation into French.

 Until recently the standard English translation was published in the 1970′s by Jean Rhys Bram:

 - Firmicus Maternus, Ancient Astrology, Theory and Practice: Matheseos Libri VIII, trans.
 Jean Rhys Bram, Noyes Press, Park Ridge, New Jersey, 1975.
 [Available via Amazon]

-A second English translation was published more recently by James Holden in 2011:
+A second English translation of the Mathesis which draws on both of the earlier critical editions was published by James Holden in 2011:

 - Julius Firmicus Maternus, Mathesis, ed. and trans.
 James Herschel Holden, American Federation of Astrologers, Tempe, Arizona, 2011.
 [Available via Amazon]

 Bram, Jean Rhys (trans.), Firmicus Maternus, Ancient Astrology, Theory and Practice: Matheseos Libri VIII, Noyes Press, Park Ridge, New Jersey, 1975.